 Villa Gaudeamus in Bilthoven dates back to 1925 and is the first executed design by Julius’ fifth son Frants Edvard (1904-1980, architect and amateur flautist).
-The Röntgen family therefore also referred to it as his ‘opus 1′.
-The anecdote that the house is supposed to represent a grand piano with its lid up is persistent.
+The Röntgen family therefore also referred to it as his ‘opus 1’.
+There is a persistent story that the house is supposed to represent a grand piano with its lid up.
 The architect himself however has always denied this, as have his friends and family.

 Starting point for the design was not the shape of a grand piano but of a round music hall, which had to be clearly set apart from the rest of the house.
 His project was a mixture of different styles, such as Norwegian influences.
 More than anything however, the house is a typical example of the Amsterdam School.
 In his early designs Frants

 Röntgen was influenced by well-known architects of this school, such as Wijdeveld, Kramer and especially De Klerk.
 It is not unlikely that the high roof of the house was inspired by the steep dunes at Catrijp, near Schoorl, the area where Julius Röntgen spent many holidays during the period 1914-1919 and where he would have liked to have lived initially.
 The garden house from 1928 is suggested to have been Julius’ composing house.
 That story is also incorrect.
 The architect had designed a study for his father in the country home itself, including a small cupboard drawer for his pipe and tobacco pouch, and with a grand piano.
 Frants had designed the garden house for himself, by way of a studio.